duduhuang88/qxml/EXTENSION_EN.md

 # Extend properties for defined view

-**Note: at present, only Java is supported and the fully qualified class name required**

 ### Create a new Java class, inherit the gen class to be extended, add 'ViewReplace' annotation, inherit existing attribute methods and override logic (super is not supported), or add or override attributes with 'Attr' annotation, for example: